themishmash/portfolio/README.md

 ![alt text](./docs/portfoliopage-buttonsinside.png)

+Initially I thought I would not be able to make any part of my website animated.
+But after experimenting a bit with CSS, I built up the confidence to give animations a try.
+I liked the W3 schools' 3D flip image with text [see here](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_flip_image2).
+I found it to be challenging to recreate this as I had already coded my portfolio cards so it was a bit confusing at first to work out how the divs of W3 Schools lined up with my divs.
+After tinkering with this for a while, I was chuffed with the result.

-However, after I added the animation element to the cards, I thought it looked better to keep them out (see the screenshot above).
+After I added the animation element to the cards, I thought it looked better to keep them out (see the screenshot below).

 Screenshot of the card flip for the portfolio page